Sheet Music for Bologne de Saint-Georges Symphonies Op. 11

-The performance material for the two symphonies is now available for hire.
-Printed scores and PDF downloads will be available soon.
+Printed scores and PDF downloads are now available.
+The performance material for the two symphonies is available for hire.

 In 1760s and 1770s Paris, Saint-Georges was surrounded by symphonists, such as his mentor Jean-François Gossec and friend Simon Leduc.
 Orchestral concerts featured symphonies by local composers, by Mannheim symphonists such as Carl Stamitz and Christian Cannabich, and by visitors, including Mozart, whose 1778 visit included a warm reception for his ‘Paris’ symphony.
 Saint-Georges also played or conducted most of the Paris premieres of Haydn’s symphonies in the 1770s and 1780s which gave him direct experience of the most progressive works in the genre.
 In spite of being at the very centre of all this activity, Saint-Georges seems not to have been particularly interested in composing symphonies.

 His only extant works in the genre are the two works published as Op.11 which are excellent examples of the cosmopolitan French symphonic style.
 The first, in G major, has the effervescence of a Haydn symphony, and its unusual off-beat rhythmic patterns in the first movement’s opening subject create an interesting antiphonal effect between violin sections.
 The second subject’s step-wise shape and lyricism is interrupted by octave leaps which serve to animate the music.